 Q: Can I hookup a campervan at a campground?

 A: The short answer is no you cannot.
-Campervans are do not have electrical hookups like RVs do.
+Campervans do not have electrical hookups like RVs do.
 However, if you rent a Mavericks or Ventura campervan, an adapter cable is included so you can plug a power strip (also included) into the campground hookup and power your laptop/devices and a space heater in winter.

 You can always buy a power converter that plugs into the 12volt outlet and power small electronic devices such as you phone or laptop.
+Or you can use the USB ports on any of the campervans to charge your phone or iPad.

 Q: How does the kitchen work?